To glorify God by making disciples (Matthew 28:16-20)

 Disciple-making is to be worked out together in ministry to one another.
 We believe it’s not about one or a small number of pastors bearing the total responsibility to care for the entire congregation (Ephesians 4:11-12).
 Rather it’s about all disciples using their God-given spiritual gifts to provide mutual ministry in the context of a vibrant and strong local church.

-Our primary means to develop these gifts and to build up and serve one another is through our Small Group Ministry.
-Everyone who calls Redeemer their church home is strongly encouraged to take part in a small group where the Scriptures are opened, lives are shared, and prayer is upheld.
-Small group ministry even takes place within our student and children’s ministries.
-Many types and demographics of small groups are available, and new groups are continually forming.
+Our primary means to develop these gifts and to build up and serve one another is through our Discipleship Group Ministry.
+Everyone who calls Redeemer their church home is strongly encouraged to take part in a discipleship group where the Scriptures are opened, lives are shared, and prayer is upheld.
+Discipleship groups even takes place within our student and children’s ministries.
+Many types and demographics of discipleship group are available, and new groups are continually forming.

 These basic doctrinal beliefs represent what we believe to be core elements of Biblical teaching and what we hold firmly to as a church.
 Click on a heading below to see an expanded description and applicable scripture references.

 We believe the sixty-six books of the Old and New Testaments to be the full record of God’s self-disclosure to mankind.
 Different men, while writing according to their own styles and personalities, were supernaturally moved along by the Holy Spirit to record God’s very words, inerrant in the original writings.
 Therefore, those applying themselves to study its literal, historical-grammatical context can accurately understand God’s Word.
 Scripture is fully trustworthy as our final and only sufficient authority for all of life (2 Timothy 3:16-17; 2 Peter 1:20-21).